 The 30 Best Horror TV Shows Of All Time

 Up until fairly recently, horror on television has been a tame affair.
-With the main networks, there was always a limitation on how far a show could go with gore or violence (although interestingly enough, police procedures have traditionally been given carte blanche to push the envelope and play up the gritty factor).
-As such, for the most part, things tended to be eerie or atmospheric rather than overtly scary.
-But with the advent of premium cable networks first and streaming platforms later, there was suddenly a lot more freedom in terms of what could be shown on camera.
-Sex was allowed, salty language was encouraged, and things could get spookier than ever before.
+With the network television, there was always a limitation on how far a show could go with gore or violence (although, interestingly enough, police procedures have traditionally been given carte blanche to push the envelope and play up the gritty factor).
+As such, for the most part, shows tended to be eerie or atmospheric rather than overtly scary.
+But with the advent of premium cable networks and the addition of streaming platforms, there was suddenly a lot more freedom in terms of what could be shown on camera.
+Intimacy was allowed, salty language was encouraged, and things could get spookier and bloodier than ever before.

-That said, it isn't as though the only good horror TV shows have come out in the past ten years — far from it.
-Indeed, horror and suspense have occupied a central place in American television as early as the 1950s, and have evolved over time to reflect the things that we fear most.
+That said, it isn't as though the only good horror TV shows have come out in the past 10 years — far from it.
+Indeed, horror and suspense have occupied a central place in American television as early as the 1950s, and the genre has evolved over time to reflect the things that we fear most.
+If you're looking for plenty of suspense and scares, here are the best horror TV shows of all time.

 One of the rare network shows to make the list, "Evil" does for possessions what "The X-Files" did for alien sightings.
 It utilizes a format similar to that groundbreaking 1990s genre show: a skeptic and a true believer forced to work together on perplexing cases that test the limits of our understanding.
 David Acosta (Mike Colter) is a priest-in-training who works to assess the validity of faith-based claims, such as miracles and demonic possessions.
 Dr. Kristen Bouchard (Katja Herbers) is a forensic psychologist tasked with separating cases of supernatural incidents from instances of mental illness.
 Together, the two see some things that can't easily be explained.

-Recently moved from CBS to Paramount+, "Evil" continues to luxuriate in the sense of discomfort it knowingly provokes.
+Recently moved from CBS to Paramount+ and wrapping up with a fourth and final season, "Evil" continues to luxuriate in the sense of discomfort it knowingly provokes.
 It offers no easy answers for the terrifying visions it imparts, and challenges both its characters and the viewers to reckon with what they think they know about the universe.

 "American Horror Story" is one of the most successful and longest-running horror anthology series, inspiring a number of imitators jostling for a piece of the eerie and atmospheric pie.
 Each season features a different storyline, set in a different, traditionally unsettling location.
 In the past, we've have freak shows, cults, spooky hotels, psychiatric institutions, and the year 1984 — who knows what Ryan Murphy will throw at us next.